 LED lights are a popular choice for airport runway lighting for a myriad of different reasons.

-The primary being that they have a long lifespan and can be engineered to provide an extremely bright and powerful beam.
-But, there’s another reason that LEDs are often used for runway lighting.
+The primary reason being that they have a long lifespan and can be engineered to provide an extremely bright and powerful beam.
+But there’s another reason that LEDs are often used for runway lighting.

 LEDs offer color customization in a way that no other bulb type does.
 In fact, LEDs can change color on command.
 This ability makes them perfect for runway lighting where different colors and color combinations are used to designate essential information.

 Neil Peterson is Chief Operating Officer at LED Lighting Supply.
 He has been active in the LED industry for over 10 years and is responsible for product planning and management as well as revenue and operations at LED Lighting Supply.
 Much of Neil’s time is focused on customer engagement for large commercial and industrial lighting requirements.
 When not working, he enjoys family time, camping, fishing, and sports..